International Collegiate Programming Contest: History

-The ICPC traces its roots to a competition held at Texas A&M University in 1970 hosted by the Alpha Chapter of the Upsilon Pi Epsilon Computer Science Honor Society (UPE).
-This initial programming competition was titled First Annual Texas Collegiate Programming Championship and each University was represented by a team of up to five members.
-The computer used was a 360 model 65 which was one of the first machines with a DAT (Dynamic Address Translator aka "paging") system for accessing memory.
-The start of the competition was delayed for about 90 minutes because two of the four "memory bank" amplifiers were down.
-Teams that participated included, Texas A&M, Texas Tech, University of Houston, and five or six other Texas University / Colleges.
+The ICPC traces its roots to a competition held at Texas A&M University in 1970 hosted by the Alpha chapter of the Upsilon Pi Epsilon Computer Science Honor Society (UPE).
+This initial programming competition was titled First Annual Texas Collegiate Programming Championship and each university was represented by a team of up to five members.
+The computer used was a IBM System/360 model 65 which was one of the first machines with a DAT (Dynamic Address Translator aka "paging") system for accessing memory.
+Teams that participated included Texas A&M, Texas Tech, University of Houston, and five or six other Texas University / Colleges.
 There were three problems that had to be completed and the cumulative time from "start" to "successful completion" determined first-, second-, and third-place winners.
 The programming language used was Fortran.
 The programs were written on coding sheets, keypunched on Hollerith cards, and submitted for execution.
 The University of Houston team won the competition completing all three problems successfully with time.
 The second- and third-place teams did not successfully complete all three problems.
 The contest evolved into its present form as a multi-tier competition in 1977, with the first finals held in conjunction with the ACM Computer Science Conference.

 From 1977 to 1989, the contest included mainly teams of four from universities throughout the United States and Canada.
 ICPC Headquarters was hosted by Baylor University from 1989 until 2022, with regional contests established within the world's university community, the ICPC has grown into a worldwide competition.
 To increase access to the World Finals, teams were reduced to three students within their first five academic years.

 From 1997 to 2017, International Business Machines Corporation (IBM) was the sponsor of ICPC.
 During that time contest participation has grown by more than 2000%.
 In 1997, 840 teams from 560 universities participated.
 In 2017, 46,381 students from 2,948 universities in 103 countries on six continents participated in regional competitions.
 Organized as a highly localized extra-curricular university mind sport and operating as a globally-coordinated unincorporated association operating under agreements with host universities and non-profits, the ICPC is open to qualified teams from every university in the world.